 Contact us to discuss the service you need.

 The VDO tachometers of the early 70s used a D'Asonval style ammeter as the needle movement.
-They consist of an electromagnet winding energized against permanent magnets to move their needles, which are set in non-lubricated jewel bearings.
-Never lubricate the jewel bearings.
+They consist of an electromagnet winding energized against permanent magnets to move their needles, which are set in jewel bearings.
+I never lubricate the jewel bearings because I have seen too many of them get gunked up resulting in binding movements.
 The tachometers are driven by a high voltage pulse from the ignition.

 As these tachometers age, their permanent magnets weaken and the components age, so none of the original tachometers are accurate unless they have been recently re-calibrated.